Chinatown (site)

 The events in Reno created a stir along the West Coast, drawing protest from Washington State to San Francisco.
 The Reno Chinese community reached out to San Francisco’s Chinese Consul, and even hired an attorney to file a suit against the City of Reno for $7,000.
 The Chinese proved to be mostly powerless, however, because many of the buildings in the Chinese quarter had been situated on land owned by white proprietors.

-A more recent memorial—the Chinese Pagoda Pavilion—was built in Reno’s Rancho San Rafael Park in 1984 as a result of leftover funds donated by Reno’s Joss House Society.
-Today, these markers serve as the only remaining evidence of a displaced culture’s trials and tribulations in the Truckee Meadows.
+A more recent memorial—the Chinese Pagoda Pavilion—was built in Reno’s Rancho San Rafael Park in 1984 with leftover funds donated by Reno’s Joss House Society.
+Today, these markers serve as the only remaining physical reminders of a displaced culture’s trials and tribulations in the Truckee Meadows.

 Images